 NLU TIPS FOR DFI APPLICANTS

 The Diversifying Higher Education Faculty in Illinois (DFI) is a highly competitive program.
 It is imperative that each application submit the strongest case possible in an effort to be awarded the fellowship.
-The following information will provide tips you can sue to ensure a good application process.

 The Point System: